mpampuch/nextflow-notes/README.md

 [X, 1, 4]
 ```

+> [!NOTE]
-**Note:** by default, `join` drops elements that don't have a match (Notice the `P` key and its corresponding list elements in the above example is missing from the output).
+> by default, `join` drops elements that don't have a match (Notice the `P` key and its corresponding list elements in the above example is missing from the output).
 This behaviour can be changed with the `remainder` option.
 See [here](https://www.nextflow.io/docs/latest/operator.html#join) for more details.

 ### The `.branch` channel operator